 The query system further galvanizes the ongoing cooperation between EASO and national administrations, promoting a culture of collaboration in the area of information-sharing.
 The EASO Query System delivers consolidated replies within a short timeframe to queries on a specific theme.
 It is used to seek information on original questions, which have not been covered in resources already available to the administrations of EU+ countries, such as existing publications, briefing reports or previous EASO query reports.
 EASO drafts summary reports of the information collected, with additional data on and context of the country of origin.

 Currently, the query system comprises six types of queries, representing areas of the CEAS:

-- Policy-related queries, which aim at collecting information on how EU+ countries shape their asylum policies, including with regard to different aspects of the asylum procedure as well as specific profiles of applicants.
-The number of queries submitted by EU+ countries has been significantly increasing in the last two years.
+- Policy-related queries aim at collecting information on how EU+ countries shape their asylum policies, including on specific profiles of applicants.
+The number of queries submitted by EU+ countries has been significantly increasing over time.

-- Reception-related queries provide an opportunity for exchange of insights on legislation and practices among Reception Authorities of EU+ countries.
-They primarily focus on significant reception-related developments, as well as issues pertaining to the implementation of the recast Reception Conditions Directive.
+- Reception-related queries address information on legislation and practices from reception authorities in EU+ countries.
+They primarily focus on significant reception-related developments and events, as well as issues in the implementation of the recast Reception Conditions Directive.

-- Dublin-related queries focus on questions pertaining to the implementation of Regulation No. 604/2013 (Dublin III Regulation) and Regulation No. 603/2013 (EURODAC Regulation).
-Points of inquiry may touch upon the current state of play in the implementation of the two Regulations, practices among EU+ countries vis-à-vis Dublin Procedures, and relevant jurisprudence at national level.
+- Dublin-related queries focus on questions pertaining to the implementation of Regulation No. 604/2013 (Dublin III Regulation) and Regulation No. 603/2013 (Eurodac Regulation).
+Queries may address developments in the implementation of the two Regulations, practices in EU+ countries within the Dublin procedure, and relevant jurisprudence at the national level.

-For further information on EASO Query system, please contact email@example.com
+For further information on the EASO Query system, please contact email@example.com